mNiedbalski/mNiedbalski-laravel-invoicing-system/README.md

 Following DDD principles, I have decided to create a separate class for the Customer entity.

+### Database

+Since there is an endpoint 'viewInvoice' I have integrated application with SQLite database that was pre-connected.
+I have created ORM Eloquent models for data, with mutators and accessors (for example Money class) for the fields that require special handling.
+Finally, I have also added migrations for the database tables because some columns had to be altered or added.

 ### Some errors:
 I've encountered errors connected with storing invoices in memory.